joemudryk/learning-sqlmodel/README.md

 python main.py
 ```

+After running the app, then navigate to http://0.0.0.0:8080 to interact with the API.

 ## Challenge
 I have been looking into a few ORMs to use with FastAPI such as [ormar](https://github.com/collerek/ormar/)
 and [tortoise-orm](https://github.com/tortoise/tortoise-orm).
 Then to my delight,